Snakes in Chinese mythology

 Depiction on the grounds of the Beijing Ancient Observatory of Xuanwu – the sign for the northern quarter of the sky.

 Snakes (also known as serpents) are an important motif in Chinese mythology.
 There are various myths, legends, and folk tales about snakes.
 Chinese mythology refers to these and other myths found in the historical geographic area(s) of China.
 These myths include Chinese and other languages, as transmitted by Han Chinese as well as other ethnic groups (of which fifty-six are officially recognized by the current administration of China).

 Snakes often appear in myth, religion, legend, or tales as fantastic beings unlike any possible real snake, often having a mix of snake with other body parts, such as having a human head, or magical abilities, such as shape-shifting.
 One famous snake that was able to transform back and forth between a snake and a human being was Madam White Snake in the Legend of the White Snake.

 Other snakes or snake-like beings sometimes include deities, such as Fuxi and Nüwa and Gong Gong.
 Sometimes, Fuxi and Nuwa are described as snakes with human heads and sometimes as humans with dragon or serpent tails.

 Myth versus history

-In the study of historical Chinese culture, it is important to note that many of the stories about characters and events of the distant past have a double tradition: one which presents a more historicized account and one which presents a more mythological version.
+In the study of historical Chinese culture, many of the stories about characters and events of the distant past have a double tradition: one which presents a more historicized account and one which presents a more mythological version.